mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

 based on a text search

-Because we essentially already have the index route as a component, we won’t need to separate out the Rentals into their own component as we can easily keep track of the searchQuery directly in the index route.
+Because we essentially already have the index route as a component, we won’t need to separate out the rentals into their own component as we can easily keep track of the searchQuery directly in the index route.

 ```js